nfergu/referrers/README.md

 issues.
 It tries to assign a meaningful name to each reference to an object and returns a graph of referrers (including indirect referrers).

-As a simple example, here is the graph of referrers to an instance of a Python `list`:
+As a simple example, here is the graph of referrers for an instance of a Python `list`:

 ```plaintext
 ╙── list instance (id=4514970240)